PrestaShop/prestashop.github.io/content/news/posts/2026/introducing-shipments.md

 We are introducing a fundamental paradigm shift in PrestaShop's core: moving the order management center of gravity from the **Carrier** to the **Shipment**.

 This major architectural change is already partially available for testing.
 Starting with **PrestaShop 9.1**, you can access these new features under a **feature flag**.
 This allows merchants, agencies and developers to start adapting to the new "Shipment" logic today, without disrupting existing stores.

+{{% notice type="warning" title="Work in progress" icon="warning" %}}
+This feature is currently available for **testing purposes**.
+While we encourage you to try it out and provide feedback, please keep in mind that it is still under active development and should be used with caution.
+{{% /notice %}}

 ## The legacy problem: 1 order = 1 carrier